KLM boss sees no need for further pandemic job cuts, cash infusion

-Autos & TransportationKLM boss sees no need for further pandemic job cuts, cash infusion

-The chief executive of KLM, the Dutch subsidiary of Air France-KLM (AIRF.PA) said on Thursday the company does not expect further pandemic job cuts and does not need an additional cash infusion.
+AMSTERDAM (Reuters) - The chief executive of KLM, the Dutch subsidiary of Air France-KLM said on Thursday the company does not expect further pandemic job cuts and does not need an additional cash infusion.

 “We now have a size that’s adequate for the recovery (expected) in the course of this year,” Elbers said.